Ducklord0/ReviewComputerGraphicsAssignment/README.md

 c.rgb = s.Albedo * _LightColor0.rgb * (diff * atten * 0.5);

-Adding the shadow color to the object and uses 1-atten to tell how dark or light it is. c.rgb += _ShadowColor.xyz * (1.0 - atten);
+Adding the shadow color to the object and uses 1-atten to tell how dark or light it is depending on the distance from the light source. c.rgb += _ShadowColor.xyz * (1.0 - atten);
 c.a = s.Alpha;

 This could be used as a cartoon shader to make it have unique colors or you could change it to add textures to make it able to have texture on the shadow.

 Task 6:
-I implemented the shadow shader on the mast of the ship This can be used on the objects on the surface of the water to get a cool moving shadow on the moving water